Stress Relief and Relaxation

 Roll breathing helps you use your lungs better and gets you in touch with the rhythm of your breathing.
 You can practice it in any position, but it's best to lie on your back, with your knees bent.
 Practice roll breathing daily for several weeks until you can do it almost anywhere.

-When roll breathing, always breathe in through your nose and breathe out through your mouth.
+When you are roll breathing, always breathe in through your nose and breathe out through your mouth.
 As you breathe out, make a whooshing sound.

 Caution: Some people get dizzy the first few times they try roll breathing.
 If you begin to breathe very fast or become lightheaded, slow your breathing.
 Get up slowly.